jeffmeloy/py2dataset/README.md

     ```

 **Optional arguments:**
-- `--start_dir START_DIR`: Directory containing the Python files to analyze; default='./'
+- `--start_dir` (str, optional): Starting directory to search for Python files.
+Defaults to the current working directory.
-- `--output_dir OUTPUT_DIR`: Output directory to save generated files; default='./datasets'
+- `--output_dir` (str, optional): Directory to write the output files.
+Defaults to the 'datasets' directory in the current working directory.
-- `--graph`: Generate code relationship graphs
+- `--questions_pathname` (str, optional): Path to the questions file.
+If not provided, defaults defined in 'get_py2dataset_params.py' will be used.
-- `--model_config_pathname MODEL_CONFIG_PATHNAME`: Path and filename for the model configuration file; defualt='./py2dataset_model_config.yaml' (if exist)
+- `--model_config_pathname` (str, optional): Path to the model configuration file.
+If not provided, defaults defined in 'get_py2dataset_params.py' will be used.
-- `--questions_pathname QUESTIONS_PATHNAME`: Path and filename for the questions to create the dataset; defualt='./py2dataset_questions.json' (if exist)
+- `--use_llm` (bool, optional): Use a Large Language Model for generating JSON answers.
+Defaults to False.
-- `--use_llm`: Use language model for answering 'purpose' questions
+- `--use_summary` (bool, optional): Use code summary to reduce dataset context length.
+Defaults to False.
-- `--graph`: Generate code relationship graphs
+- `--graph` (bool, optional): Generate graphs for the code.
+Defaults to False.
-- `--use_summary`: Use code summary (imports, function, class, method definitions) to reduce instruct dataset context length
+- `--html` (bool, optional): Generate HTML files from the JSON files.
+Defaults to False.
-- `--quiet`: Suppress all info logging messages;
+- `--quiet` (bool, optional): Limit logging output.
+If provided, only warnings and errors will be logged.
+Defaults to False.

 ## Questions for datasets